pip-services/pip-services-docs/content/en/net/sqlserver/_index.md

 }
 ```

-The configuration for your microservice that includes sqlserver persistence may look the following way.
+The configuration for your microservice that includes SQL Server persistence may look the following way:

 ```yaml
 ...